EmmadUsmani/interview-study-guide/docs/greedy.md

   - Modify s* to be more like s.
   - Argue that s* didn't get worse.

+[Kruskal's algorithm](https://people.eecs.berkeley.edu/~vazirani/algorithms/chap5.pdf#page=5) is a famous greedy algorithm.
 Sometimes greedy algorithms do not yield an optimal solution, but instead an aproximation.
 An example of this would be the [set cover problem.](https://people.eecs.berkeley.edu/~vazirani/algorithms/chap5.pdf#page=20)